bheisler/criterion.rs/book/src/user_guide/command_line.md

   > median has improved by 32.84%
 ```

-First, Criterion-rs performs a statistical test to see whether the performance has changed significantly between runs.
-If it has (indicated by the 'Strong evidence...' line) it will proceed to estimate how much the performance has changed.
+First, Criterion-rs performs a statistical test to see whether the performance has changed significantly between runs (indicated by the 'Strong evidence...' line).
+Then it will proceed to estimate by how much the performance has changed.
 In this case, the performance has improved significantly.
 The `p = 0` line is an indicator of the chances that the observed differences in mean iteration time could have happened by chance alone.
 If the difference in means is large compared to the noise (indicated by p being close to zero) then it is likely there is a true difference in performance between the benchmarking runs.

 ```
 alloc: Comparing with previous sample